What Is Life Insurance? Financial Protection For The Future

 Does my life insurance kick in right away?

 Depending on your policy and insurer, your life insurance payment benefits may kick in immediately.
-But in some cases, you may have a waiting period of up to five years before the death benefit takes effect, though the average waiting period is usually one or two years.
-Some companies do offer policies with no waiting period, though these come at a higher cost.
+However, in some cases, there may be a waiting period before the death benefit takes effect.
+This can be up to five years, but the average is usually one or two years.
+Some companies do offer policies with no waiting period, though these could come at a higher cost.

 What is not covered by life insurance?